usnistgov/sesame/doc/tutorial/tuto3.rst

         sys.add_line_defects([p1, p2], E, N, S)

         # Define a function for the generation rate
-        phi = amp * 1e21 # photon flux [1/(m^2 s)]
+        phi = 1e21 # photon flux [1/(m^2 s)]
         alpha = 2.3e6 # absorption coefficient [1/m]
         f = lambda x, y: phi * alpha * np.exp(-alpha * x)
         sys.generation(f)

         return sys

+Note that we added the parameter ``amp`` that will allow us to turn on slowly the line defects density of states.

-In this example the drift diffusion Poisson solver does not converge because of the amplitude of the generation rate.
-Our procedure is therefore the following:
+In this example the drift diffusion Poisson solver does not converge even at zero bias.
+Our procedure to find a good guess is therefore the following:

-1. Solve the Poisson equation to get the electrostatic potential.
+1. Solve the Poisson equation to get the electrostatic potential of the system with reduced line defects density of states.
-2. Solve the drift diffusion Poisson equation at zero bias for increasing values of the amplitude of the generation rate.
+2. Solve the drift diffusion Poisson equation at zero bias for increasing values of the line defects density of states.
-3. Use the last result of the step 2. as the initial guess to compute the complete IV curve.
+3. Use the last result of step 2. as the initial guess to compute the complete IV curve.

 First, we set the boundary conditions for the electrostatic potential.
 Because